Why would Denmark be the target of a Russian ‘hybrid drone attack’?

 After Wednesday’s incident, defence minister Troels Lund Poulsen warned that it “certainly does not look like a coincidence, it looks systematic, this is what I would define as a hybrid attack”.

-Similar drone sightings occurred Sweden this week, including two mysterious drones spotted over the Karlskrona archipelago in the country’s southeast, and in Norway, where Oslo Airport was forced to close for three hours on the same night as the incident in the Danish capital.
+Similar drone sightings occurred in Sweden this week, including two mysterious drones spotted over the Karlskrona archipelago in the country’s southeast, and in Norway, where Oslo airport was forced to close for three hours on the same night as the incident in the Danish capital.

 As Danish politicians hint at a real possibility of Russian involvement, The Independent takes a look at why Moscow would seek to target a country so far away.